clj-pdf/clj-pdf/README.md

  :references {:batman [:image "batman.jpg"]
               :superman [:image "superman.png"]}

- ;; register ttf fonts in some probable directories, set this to true if ;; you're going to use :ttf-name to set custom system fonts :register-system-fonts? true
+ ;; Register TTF fonts in some probable directories, set this to true if ;; you're going to use :ttf-name to set custom system fonts :register-system-fonts? true